I manage Apple's advertising platform in France.

 It was our first side project and an early attempt to experiment on the Internet of Things.
 Users simply scan barcodes or QR codes of everyday objects and can add digital content to these objects (comments, pictures, videos).
 Whoever scans the code get access to the page of the object and its content and users.

-The project was finalist at LeWeb Paris in 2012, and also shortlisted by the TechStars London incubator.
+The project was finalist at LeWeb Paris, and also shortlisted by the TechStars London incubator.

 The killing features